fleetdm/fleet/docs/infrastructure/faq.md

 ## How do I monitor the performance of my queries?

 Fleet can live query the `osquery_schedule` table.
 Performing this live query allows you to get the performance data for your scheduled queries.
-Fleet can then output this data in a format that is compatible with prometheus.
+Also consider scheduling a query to the `osquery_schedule` table to get these logs into your logging pipeline.

 <!-- TODO -->